 Perfect Paleo Chocolate Chip Cookies (vegan, keto options)

 - Yield: 8 huge bakery-style cookies or 16 regular-sized cookies

-Please read the footnotes at the bottom concerning substitutions!
+Please read the notes at the bottom before beginning!

 - 1 teaspoon baking soda

 - 6 tablespoons (84 grams) coconut oil or unsalted butter, room temperature but NOT melted (if your coconut oil is a little melty, put it in the fridge for about 10-20 minutes or until firmer, like softened butter.
 If you use slightly melted coconut oil, the dough will be greasy and the chocolate chips will be hard to incorporate.)1

 - 3/4 cup (150 grams) coconut sugar, very tightly packed or brown sugar or Lakanto monkfruit sweetener for low-carb / keto

 - 6 tablespoons (98 grams) natural almond butter (the kind with just almonds in it and no added fat / sugar), room temperature (here's how to make almond butter)

 - 1 large egg, room temperature (or 1 chia egg2 for vegan)

 - 1 1/4 cups (213 grams) semi-sweet chocolate chips, divided (make sure to use paleo / keto / vegan chocolate chips, if desired)